Retirement Living Hub

 Getting Started: Essential Pickleball Equipment for Beginners

-• Pickleball Balls: You use specific plastic balls with holes.
-Outdoor balls are slightly heavier and have smaller holes, while indoor balls are lighter with larger holes.
-Courts typically supply these, but having a few of your own helps for practice.
+• Pickleball Balls: They use these specific plastic balls with holes.
+The outdoor ones are a bit heavier, the indoor ones lighter.
+You’ll often find courts supply these, but it’s nice to have a few of your own for practice.

 A senior woman in athletic wear serves a pickleball on a court at golden hour.